-The Partnership will contribute the net proceeds from the sale of Common Units offered hereby (estimated to be approximately \$74.8 million after deduction of the underwriting discounts and commissions and expenses associated with this offering) to the Operating Partnership.
-The Operating Partnership will apply such net proceeds, together with approximately \$39.9 million in cash contributed by Heritage from the proceeds of the Note Placement, \$2.4 million borrowed under the Acquisition Facility and \$4.0 million borrowed under the Working Capital Facility, to finance the repayment of all of the indebtedness of Heritage assumed by the Operating Partnership.
-Such indebtedness consists of (i) \$66.4 million principal amount of borrowings outstanding under Heritage's Revolving Senior Acquisition Facility with Prudential (the "Existing Acquisition Facility"), (ii) \$3.0 million principal amount of borrowings outstanding under Heritage's Revolving Credit Facility with Prudential (the "Existing Revolving Credit Facility"), (iii) \$4.0 million principal amount of borrowings outstanding under Heritage's Working Capital Facility with Bank of Oklahoma, N.A. (the "Existing Working Capital Facility"), (iv) \$10.0 million principal amount of Heritage's Senior Term Reset Notes due 1997 and \$20.0 million principal amount of Heritage's Senior Term Reset Notes due 2000 with Prudential (collectively, the "Senior Reset Notes") and (v) \$12.6 million principal amount of Heritage's Subordinated Term Reset Notes due 2000 with Prudential (collectively, the "Subordinated Reset Notes"), in each case plus accrued interest on such indebtedness.
-Pursuant to the terms of the Letter Agreement, Heritage will repay the Prudential indebtedness described above and will pay a prepayment penalty in the amount of \$3.5 million in connection with the early retirement of the Senior Reset Notes and the Subordinated Reset Notes.
+The Partnership will contribute the net proceeds from the sale of Common Units offered hereby (estimated to be approximately \$73.7 million after deduction of the underwriting discounts and commissions and expenses associated with this offering) to the Operating Partnership.
+The Operating Partnership will apply such net proceeds, together with approximately \$40.7 million in cash contributed by Heritage from the proceeds of the Note Placement, \$2.4 million borrowed under the Acquisition Facility and \$4.3 million borrowed under the Working Capital Facility, to finance the repayment of all of the indebtedness of Heritage assumed by the Operating Partnership and to pay transfer taxes associated with the conveyance of assets to the Operating Partnership.
+Such indebtedness consists of (i) \$66.4 million principal amount of borrowings outstanding under Heritage's Revolving Senior Acquisition Facility with Prudential (the "Existing Acquisition Facility"), (ii) \$3.0 million principal amount of borrowings outstanding under Heritage's Revolving Credit

+Facility with Prudential (the "Existing Revolving Credit Facility"), (iii) \$4.0 million principal amount of borrowings outstanding under Heritage's Working Capital Facility with Bank of Oklahoma, N.A. (the "Existing Working Capital Facility"), (iv) \$10.0 million principal amount of Heritage's Senior Term Reset Notes due 1997 and \$20.0 million principal amount of Heritage's Senior Term Reset Notes due 2000 with Prudential (collectively, the "Senior Reset Notes") and (v) \$12.6 million principal amount of Heritage's Subordinated Term Reset Notes due 2000 with Prudential (collectively, the "Subordinated Reset Notes"), in each case plus accrued interest on such indebtedness.
+As contemplated by the Letter Agreement, Heritage has entered into a Debt Repayment Agreement with Prudential (the "Debt Repayment Agreement") pursuant to which Heritage will repay the Prudential indebtedness described above and will pay a prepayment penalty in the amount of \$3.5 million in connection with the early retirement of the Senior Reset Notes and the Subordinated Reset Notes.